HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ### Training Script Modifications
 The following are the changes made to the training scripts:

-* Added support for Habana devices:
+* Added support for Gaudi devices:
-   - Loading Habana specific library.
+   - Loading Intel Gaudi specific library.
-   - Certain environment variables are defined for Habana device.
+   - Certain environment variables are defined for Gaudi.
-   - Added support to run training in lazy mode in addition to the eager mode.
+   - Added support to run training in Lazy mode in addition to the Eager mode.
    - `mark_step()` is performed to trigger execution.
    - Changes to enable scripts on PyTorch Lightning 1.4.0 as base scripts used older version of PyTorch Lightning.
    - Added support to use HPU accelerator plugin, DDP plugin(for multi-card training) and mixed precision plugin provided with the installed PyTorch Lightning package.